-Below is the list of monitors that we have shortlisted for business users (and others), each of them with their own specific strengths which may make them more useful for some audiences than others.

-Screen size: 32-inch | Aspect ratio: 16:9 | Resolution: 7,680 x 4,320 | Brightness: 400 cd/m2 | Response time: 6ms | Viewing angle: 178/178 | Contrast ratio: 1300:1 | Colour support: 100% AdobeRGB, 100% sRGB, 100% Rec.
+32-inch | Aspect ratio: 16:9 | Resolution: 7,680 x 4,320 | Brightness: 400 cd/m2 | Response time: 6ms | Viewing angle: 178/178 | Contrast ratio: 1300:1 | Colour support: 100% AdobeRGB, 100% sRGB, 100% Rec.
 709, 98% DCI-P3 | Weight: 23.14 pounds

-**B:** Below are the monitors that we have shortlisted for business users (and others), each of them with their own specific strengths which may make them more useful for some audiences than others.